dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 ### The Jar Approach

-This is a tool for slightly more expensive purchases, for example I am currently eyeing the "Akira 35th Anniversary Box Set", which is usually between £100 and £150.
+This is a tool for slightly more expensive purchases, for example I am currently eyeing the "*Akira 35th Anniversary Box Set*", which is sold usually between £100 and £150.
 Applications such as Wise or the dreaded Revolut have the following feature, [one definition](https://wise.com/help/articles/2978074/what-are-jars-and-how-can-i-keep-money-in-them):

 > Jars is a feature to set aside money, and keep it separate from your main account, for future use.
 The rates are no different to holding a regular currency in your main account.

 Every month lately I add between £1 and £2, which will take years, honestly because I do not want it so much.
 In the past for a similar item, when I thought wanted it more, I had added amounts around £10.
 When enough money are accumulated to purchase the item needs to be evaluated if it will get purchased for real or not.
 If not, I usually invest the amount - gift to future self - or clean up some other purchases.
 Either way it goes off the list.

+## ... and That's It

+I might update the article in the future with new findings.
+All of it has been typed and corrected manually to keep emotional value high.